VietCPQ94/react-signify/README.md

 Here we create a variable `sCount` with an initial value of `0`.

-## Use in many places
+## Used in many places

-Simple to use with module export/import tools.
+Simple to use with module export/import tool.
 Component A (export Signify)

 ```tsx